Waledilson/movie_api-client/src/README.md

 The building process of the app included building the entire back-end with authentication and authorization that included JWTtoken, CORS and Passport.

-To make this app I used the following:
+To make this app I used the following:<br>
 Node.js<br>
 React<br>
 Bootstrap<br>